 Only one Form 5500 should be marked as the final return/report and should be filed for a terminated plan after all plan assets are distributed.

 - Distributed all plan assets after the end of the plan year but before filing the Form 5500

 For example, a sponsor marked its 2011 Form 5500 as the final return/report for the plan year ending December 31, 2011.
 However, the plan still had assets on December 31, 2011, which it distributed in 2012 before the filing deadline for the 2011 Form 5500 (July 31, 2012).
 Even though the plan distributed all plan assets before the due date of its 2011 Form 5500, the distribution was made in the 2012 plan year and not in the 2011 plan year.
 Therefore, the sponsor shouldn’t have marked its 2011 Form 5500 as the final return/report.
 Instead, the sponsor should have filed and marked its 2012 Form 5500 as the final return/report.

 - Filed a Form 5500 for a Simplified Employee Pension (SEP) plan

 Plan sponsors shouldn’t file a Form 5500 for a SEP plan.
-Instead, the entity that maintains the SEP-IRA files a Form 5498, IRA Contribution Information.
+Instead, the entity that maintains the SEP-IRA files a Form 5498 (PDF), IRA Contribution Information.

 - Filed a Form 5500 for an IRA